SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ClassesObjectsAndStructs.rst

 Structs Are Passed By Value
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Structs are always *copied* when they are assigned to a new variable
+Structs are always *copied* when they are assigned to a new constant or variable,
 or passed as an argument to a function.
 Rather than using the existing struct, a new one is created,
 and the original struct's values are copied across to the new one.